AmigaPorts/SDL/docs/README-amigaos4.md

     At the moment configure script and CMake are not supported.

 ================================================================================
-Using SDL 2 in your projects
+Using SDL 3 in your projects
 ================================================================================

-    #include "SDL2/SDL.h"
+    #include "SDL3/SDL.h"
-    ...do magical SDL2 things...
+    ...do magical SDL3 things...

-    gcc helloworld.c -use-dynld -lSDL2
+    gcc helloworld.c -use-dynld -lSDL3

 ================================================================================
 About SDL_Renderers
 ================================================================================

 A renderer is a subsystem that can do 2D drawing.
-There are 4 renderers: software, OpenGL, OpenGL ES 2.0 and compositing.
+There are 3 renderers: software, OpenGL ES 2.0 and compositing.

 Software renderer is always available.
 Pixels are plotted by the CPU so this is usually a slow option.

-OpenGL renderer uses MiniGL (and Warp3D) for accelerated drawing.
-Drawing is done in immediate mode.
-This should be fairly fast if textures are static.

 OpenGL ES 2.0 renderer uses ogles2.library (and Warp3D Nova).